 Fortunately I didn’t vocalize my opinion.
 As it turned out I would not have been more wrong.

-For several weeks after the party I would tell friends and neighbors (those who weren’t there) and anyone else who would listen, “No, really.
+For several weeks afterwards I would tell friends and neighbors who weren’t there and anyone else who would listen, “No, really.
 I’m being serious.
 I’m not saying they were good for a bunch of ten year olds, they were just good period.
 The music was great!”

-In nearly every case the reaction was a either a smirk or look of unconcealed disbelief, that seemed to say “You need to get out more often, Fillmore.
+In nearly every case the reaction was a either a smirk or look of unconcealed disbelief that said “You need to get out more often, Fillmore.
 How good can a bunch of ten year olds with fiddles and sticks possibly sound?”

 Benjamin and Rachel are the children of artistically talented parents.
-Their father Randy is an accomplished pianist and their mother Terri is an accomplished ceramic painter whose work has been featured in museum exhibitions (under the name Terri Ann Davis).
+Their father Randy is an accomplished pianist and their mother Terri is a noted ceramic painter whose work has been featured in museum exhibitions (under the name Terri Ann Davis).